malcolm-kee/intro-to-react-js/instructions/04-react-tooling-part2/react-tooling-part2.md

 ![webpack logo](webpack-logo.png)

 - Modern JS applications usually involved hundreds, if not thousands of files/functions.
 It would be painful and error-prone if we just include `<script>` tags in our html file manually.
-- This may not seems obvious to us currently because currently we have only two components `App` and `Movie`.
+- This may not seems obvious to us now because currently we have only two components `App` and `Movie`.
 However, even with only two components, we need to bear in mind that `React` and `ReactDOM` are our dependencies and we need to ensure our code only run after they are loaded.
-Try to move our script tag above the `React` and `ReactDOM` script tags, and you realize our code no longer works because our code depends on them.
+Try to move our script tag above the `React` and `ReactDOM` script tags, and you realize our code no longer works because React code has not loaded yet.
-- Now imagine you have 50+ components and more than 10 dependencies, and there are some inter-dependencies between those files, manually analyzing and rearranging your script tags would be very painful, if not impossible.
+- Now imagine you have 50+ components and more than 20 dependencies, and there are some inter-dependencies between those files, manually analyzing and rearranging your script tags would be very painful, if not impossible.
 - webpack is the tools that solves this problem.
 It allows us to use JS module system like [commonjs] (e.g. `const React = require('react')`) and [ECMAScript Module][ecma-module] (e.g. `import React from 'react'`) by parsing them and create a single bundled output file.
 - On top of that, webpack has been extended to handle all types of files that involved in a modern web application, e.g. css, images, html etc.